-Declined applicants.
 The Office of Admissions records each applicant's data during and after the admission procedure on a Customer Management System (CRM).

-As Table 1 below presents, regarding the LLB (conventional program of study), most cases who eventually do not get admitted are those who withdraw their applications during admission or even before registration.
+As Table 1 below presents, regarding the L.L.M. in International Commercial Law/Public Law (conventional program of study), most cases who eventually do not get admitted are those who withdraw their applications during admission or even before registration.
 More specifically, the main reasons for withdrawals are the following: to eventually choose to register in another (mainly state) university in Greece, to decide to postpone her/his study in order to retake the national examination in order to enter a state university in Cyprus or Greece in the following year, due to lack of time to proceed with tertiary education studies, due to personal-health, and due to financial reasons.